kimoonkim/spark/resource-managers/kubernetes/token-refresh-server/README.md

     mvn clean package

-The target directory will have a uber jar that includes the project class files as well as 3rd party classes from the dependencies.
-The jar name would end with `-bin.jar`.
+The target directory will have a tarball that includes the project jar file as well as 3rd party dependency jars.
+The tarball name would end with `-assembly.tar.gz`.
 For example:

-    target/token-refresh-server-kubernetes_2.11-2.2.0-k8s-0.3.0-SNAPSHOT-bin.jar
+    target/token-refresh-server-kubernetes_2.11-2.2.0-k8s-0.3.0-SNAPSHOT-assembly.tar.gz

 # Running the Refresh Server